PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 **Referral payout process:**

-The bonus date is 3 months from the new team member's start date and will be processed as part of payroll.
+The bonus date is 3 months from the new team member's start date and will be processed as part of payroll (you might be liable for income tax on the bonus).

 **External referrals**